-In 2016, more than 56,000 deaths were attributed to opioids, and those numbers receive far more press than alcohol-related deaths.
+In 2016, more than 56,000 deaths were attributed to opioids, and those numbers received far more press than alcohol-related deaths.
 Perhaps that’s because alcohol use is more socially acceptable, or maybe it’s due to the popularity of the substance: The aforementioned NIAAA study reports that more than 70% of Americans drank an alcoholic beverage within the last year.
-Among those individuals, there are an estimated 15.1 million who struggle with alcoholism.
+Among those individuals, an estimated 15.1 million struggle with alcoholism.

 It’s important to note that the alcohol epidemic may be compounded in rural areas, where daily life can be harsh and healthcare facilities are few and far between.
 In Indiana, about 14% of the population lives in rural areas, and nearly half of the state’s 55 rural counties are medically underserved.
 Thus, rural populations provide a unique set of challenges where healthcare is concerned, especially in the realm of alcohol addiction treatment.

 In advertisements, alcohol is typically associated with a good time — hanging out on the beach or in a trendy club with friends, laughing, and socializing.
 However, that glorified image completely ignores the dark side of alcohol use, which can negatively affect the body and mind, and makes alcohol rehab infinitely more challenging than most other drugs.
 One of the most glaring mental health effects of alcohol is depression, and the two conditions are intrinsically linked.